mindspore-ai/docs/tutorials/source_en/beginner/tensor.md

 ### NumPy to Tensor

-Use [Tensor.from_numpy()](https://www.mindspore.cn/docs/en/master/api_python/mindspore/Tensor/mindspore.Tensor.asnumpy.html) to convert NumPy to Tensor, which operates via memory sharing (zero-copy) for better performance, with the constraint that input NumPy arrays must be memory-contiguous (verifiable with numpy.iscontiguous()).
+Use [Tensor.from_numpy()](https://www.mindspore.cn/docs/en/master/api_python/mindspore/Tensor/mindspore.Tensor.from_numpy.html) to convert NumPy to Tensor.
+This method shares memory (zero-copy) for better performance, but requires the input NumPy array to be memory-contiguous (verifiable with numpy.iscontiguous()).

 ```python
 n = np.ones(5)